tatvadesai/wikipedia_age/README.md

-# Wikipedia Age Calculator
+# Wikipedia Age Calculator Chrome Extension

-A Chrome extension that automatically calculates and displays the age of individuals at mentioned years in Wikipedia articles.
+A lightweight Chrome extension that automatically detects birth and death years on Wikipedia pages and displays the corresponding age next to every year mentioned in the article.

 ## Features

-- Automatically detects birth and death years of people in Wikipedia articles
-- Adds age annotations next to all years mentioned in the article
-- Works for historical figures and modern individuals
-- Handles different Wikipedia page formats and structures
-- Supports mobile and desktop Wikipedia pages

-## How It Works

-The extension:
-1. Finds the birth year (and death year if applicable) from the Wikipedia page
-2. Identifies all years mentioned throughout the article
-3. Calculates the person's age at each mentioned year
-4. Displays the age in a subtle annotation next to each year
+- **Automatic Detection**: No manual clicks needed - the extension works as soon as you load a Wikipedia page
+- **Robust Birth/Death Year Detection**: Extracts data from infoboxes, article text, and titles
+- **Responsive to Page Changes**: Uses MutationObserver to detect dynamic content changes and Wikipedia's internal navigation
+- **Minimal Visual Impact**: Subtle age annotations that complement Wikipedia's design

 ## Installation